Professor — Ph.D., Stanford University

 - Campus Mail Code: C3300

-Katherine Arens is a professor in the department, a member of the Program in Comparative Literature and of the Center for Women's and Gender Studies, also affiliated with the Center for European Studies and the Center for Russian and Eastern European Studies.
+Katherine Arens is a professor in the Department of Germanic Studies, a member of the Program in Comparative Literature and of the Center for Women's and Gender Studies, also affiliated with the Center for European Studies and the Center for Russian, East European and Eurasian Studies.

 Her major concentration is probably best described as intellectual history (Geistesgeschichte), wtih work both sides of a line separating traditional literary-historical studies (Enlightenment through Impressionism, and Austria through the twentieth century) and more theoretical and philosophical work (German Idealism, philosophy of language, literary and cultural theory, Lacanian theory and identity politics, WGS theory, and the history and theory of the humanities).